chandrasekarnarayana/foodspec/docs/workflows/oil_authentication.md

 > If you are new to designing spectral workflows, see [Designing & reporting workflows](workflow_design_and_reporting.md).
 > For model choices and evaluation guidance, see [ML & DL models](../ml/models_and_best_practices.md) and [Metrics & evaluation](../metrics/metrics_and_evaluation.md).

 Oil authentication addresses “What oil is this?” and “Is it adulterated?” using Raman/FTIR spectra.
-This workflow provides a complete, reproducible recipe from raw spectra to publication-ready metrics and plots.
+This workflow provides a complete, reproducible recipe from raw spectra to report-ready metrics and plots.

 Relevant visual aids: spectrum overlays, PCA scores/loadings, confusion matrix, boxplots/violin plots of key ratios.
 See [Plots guidance](workflow_design_and_reporting.md#plots-visualizations) for expectations.
 The tutorial content is merged here; see also the legacy tutorial file for reference.